Executive Committee

 While not an elected member of the Executive Committee, our National Cycling Coordinator supports and works closely with the Irish Cycling Campaign’s EC.

 Damien has held the Irish Cycling Campaign (formerly Cyclist.ie) National Cycling Coordinator post since 2013, a position shared with An Taisce.
-His current focus is in supporting Irish Cycling Campaign’s 30+ Local Groups and advancing the goals of our strategy.
+His current focus is in supporting Irish Cycling Campaign’s countrywide network of Local Groups and advancing the goals of our strategy.
 He worked in the transportation space for over 20 years, and completed his doctoral research exploring transitions in mobility systems in 2015 (in Trinity College Dublin).

 —————————————————————————————-

-Details of the 2021-23 Executive Committee can be found here.
+While details of the 2021-23 Executive Committee can be found here.

 Formerly Cyclist.ie